-One thing that came as a result of living with a husband that rarely showed me love, was that there came a point that I didn’t know who I was anymore; I had lost myself.
+One thing that came as a result of living with a husband who rarely showed me love was that there came a point where I didn’t know who I was anymore; I had lost myself.
 I was constantly reacting to what he would or wouldn’t do.
-I would orchestrate all I said and did so he would love me back, or to keep him from acting a certain way.
-After a while, I couldn’t even remember what made me happy, and I was consumed with anger much of the time.
+I would orchestrate all I said and did so he would love me back or keep him from acting a certain way.
+After a while, I couldn’t even remember what made me happy, and I was often consumed with anger.
 What did I want?
 What did I like?
 What were my dreams and goals?
-I had sacrificed my dreams in order to support his, I had forgotten what they even were.
+I had sacrificed my plans to support him.
+I had forgotten what they even were.

-I think the day I realized I was a different person came while I was watching a movie with my children.
-It was a part of the Disney movie Moana, that showed me something.
+I think the day I realized I was a different person came while watching a movie with my children.
+It was a part of the Disney movie Moana that showed me something.
 If you have seen it, do you remember the part where Moana realizes who Te Ka is?
-She realized that the angry fire monster is really the goddess she is looking for.
+She realized that the angry fire monster was the goddess she sought.
 The goddess of life and goodness.

 Once she realizes this, she goes to her and sings: